zzisbeauty/Star-Attention/README.md

       </tbody>
   </table>
   <p align="justify">
-    <b>Table 1:</b> Inference speedup obtained by Star Attention compared to Ring (Global) Attention on RULER.
-The Δ for star attention shows the relative accuracy degradation and the relative speedup compared to global attention.
-When the block size is equal to one-quarter of the sequence length and as sequence length increases, Star Attention achieves significant speedup over Ring (Global) Attention while maintaining the accuracy.
-For larger models, such as Llama-3.1 70B Instruct, the speedup benefits of Star Attention are even more pronounced.
+    <b>Table 1:</b> Star Attention vs Ring Attention (baseline) accuracy and relative inference speed-up.
+The Δ for Star Attention shows the relative accuracy improvement (+) or degradation (-).
+We set block size to one-quarter of the sequence length.
+Star Attention achieves significant speedup over Ring Attention while maintaining the accuracy.
+For larger models, the speedup of Star Attention is even more pronounced.
   </p>
 </div>
 <br>